The Bramson delay in the non-local Fisher-KPP equation: The Fisher-KPP equation with a Gompertz non-linearity

 If $r \in (1,3)$, then the delay is algebraic: there exist $C_f > c_f >0$, depending only on $f_r$, such that

 and

 \end{theorem}

 The proof of \eqref{eq:local_log_delay_above} follows directly from \Cref{sec:lower_bound}.
-The proofs of \eqref{eq:local_log_delay_below},~\eqref{eq:weak_local_log_delay_below}, and \eqref{eq:local_alg_delay_below} follow from what was done in \Cref{sec:estw}, combined with a standard argument saying that the convergence is necessarily to the steady state $\theta_f$ (see, e.g., \cite{HNRR_Short}).
-The bound \eqref{eq:local_alg_delay_above} needs an additional ingredient.
+The proofs of \eqref{eq:local_log_delay_below},~\eqref{eq:big_local_log_delay_below}, and \eqref{eq:local_alg_delay_below} follow from what was done in \Cref{sec:estw}, combined with a standard argument saying that the convergence is necessarily to the steady state $\theta_f$ (see, e.g., \cite{HNRR_Short}).
+The bounds~\eqref{eq:big_local_log_delay_above} and \eqref{eq:local_alg_delay_above} need additional ingredients; the work is similar so we only detail the computations for~\eqref{eq:local_alg_delay_above}.
 Indeed, since our non-linearity is local, we cannot ``pull'' information from the front as we did above when we used the value of $u$ at the front to bound $\phi \star u$ far ahead of the front.
 In order to get around this, we state a weak lower bound on $u$.

 \begin{lemma} Let the hypotheses of \Cref{thm:main_local_delay} be satisfied.
 Then there exists $\delta_f>0$, depending only on $f$, such that

 for all $t$ sufficiently large and all $x \leq 2t + t^\gamma$, where we again define $\gamma = 2/(1+r)$. \end{lemma}